Therapeutic Play

 About Leanne

-Leanne directs and delivers education and training at CommuniTree.
+Leanne directs, leads and delivers training at CommuniTree.
 She is currently working towards a Masters in play therapy.